Esther Shalev-Gerz, Between Listening and Telling: Last Witnesses, Auschwitz, 1945-2005, 2005

 How do we locate ourselves in relation to history?
 How do we participate in its retelling?
 The retrospective exhibition Esther Shalev-Gerz illustrates the artist’s career-long investigation of significant historical moments as told and experienced by individuals.
 For example, Shalev-Gerz’s artwork Between Listening and Telling: Last Witnesses, Auschwitz 1945-2005 (2005) features the wordless moments of recollection from video interviews with Holocaust survivors.
 The views of philosopher and critical theorist Walter Benjamin on the concept of history are formative ones for Shalev-Gerz.
 In the seminal Theses on the Philosophy of History, Benjamin claims that “[t]o articulate the past historically does not mean to recognize it ‘the way it really was’.
 It means to seize hold of a memory as it flashed up at a moment of danger.”
 How does Shalev-Gerz’s use of individual recollection and memory, telling and listening, relate to Benjamin’s position on what it means to talk about history?

-Essays must be no longer than 1,000 words in length and submitted (4 hard-copies) to the Morris and Helen Belkin Art Gallery no later than 5:00 pm on Thursday, March 28th, 2013.
+The Guidelines: Essays must be no longer than 1,000 words in length and submitted (4 hard-copies) to the Morris and Helen Belkin Art Gallery no later than 5:00 pm on Thursday, March 28th, 2013.
 Contestants must be full-time students registered in an undergraduate program at the University of British Columbia.